Joseph Haydn: Struggles as a freelancer

-The years as Kapellmeister
+Years as Kapellmeister

 Haydn's job title under Count Morzin was Kapellmeister, that is, music director.
-He led the count's small orchestra in Unterlukawitz and wrote his first symphonies for this ensemble – perhaps numbering in the double figures.
-Philip Downs comments of these first symphonies: "the seeds of the future are there, his works already exhibit a richness and profusion of material, and a disciplined yet varied expression."
+Like many aristocrats of the Austrian Empire at the time, the Count kept his own small orchestra, which Haydn led and composed for.
+His salary was a respectable 200 florins a year, plus free board and lodging.
+The Count lived the typical aristocratic lifestyle: winters in fashionable Vienna, but in summer escaping the heat and dust of the city for the ancestral estate in the country; this was at Unterlukawitz, now in the Czech Republic.
+Haydn and his musicians served their employer wherever he happened to be living.
+For Count Morzin Haydn wrote his first symphonies (perhaps about 10-20; the number is unknown).
+Philip Downs comments on these first symphonies: "the seeds of the future are there, his works already exhibit a richness and profusion of material, and a disciplined yet varied expression."

 In 1760, with the security of a Kapellmeister position, Haydn married.
 His wife was the former Maria Anna Theresia Keller (1729–1800), the sister of Therese (b.
 1733), with whom Haydn had previously been in love.
-Haydn and his wife had a completely unhappy marriage, from which time permitted no escape.
+Haydn and his wife had an unhappy marriage, from which the laws of the time permitted no escape.
 They produced no children, and both took lovers.

 Count Morzin soon suffered financial reverses that forced him to dismiss his musical establishment, but Haydn was quickly offered a similar job (1761) by Prince Paul Anton, head of the immensely wealthy Esterházy family.
 Haydn's job title was only Vice-Kapellmeister, but he was immediately placed in charge of most of the Esterházy musical establishment, with the old Kapellmeister Gregor Werner retaining authority only for church music.
 When Werner died in 1766, Haydn was elevated to full Kapellmeister.

 As a "house officer" in the Esterházy establishment, Haydn wore livery and followed the family as they moved among their various palaces, most importantly the family's ancestral seat Schloss Esterházy in Eisenstadt and later on Esterháza, a grand new palace built in rural Hungary in the 1760s.
 Haydn had a huge range of responsibilities, including composition, running the orchestra, playing chamber music for and with his patrons, and eventually the mounting of operatic productions.
 Despite this backbreaking workload, the job was in artistic terms a superb opportunity for Haydn.
 The Esterházy princes (Paul Anton, then from 1762 to 1790 Nikolaus I) were musical connoisseurs who appreciated his work and gave him daily access to his own small orchestra.
 During the nearly thirty years that Haydn worked at the Esterházy court, he produced a flood of compositions, and his musical style continued to develop.